w3-engineers/telemesh/docs/source/development_step_by_step.rst

    Please follow this `Parse`_ installation process in Android.

-   In Telemesh to configure parse, the following steps are given below:
+   To configure parse with Telemesh, follow the steps are given below:

       Step 1:  Add parse server Android SDK version in ``version.gradle``